Alhelal/Study_guide/Kubernetes_Note.md

 2.  **What is Docker and Why is it Popular in Containerization?**

     Answer:
+        ```htm
-        Docker is a software platform that simplifies the creation, deployment, and running of applications by using containers.
+        Dockeris a software platform that simplifies the creation, deployment, and running of applications by using containers.
 It packages an application and its dependencies into a standardized unit called a container, ensuring it runs consistently across different environments.
-Docker uses Dockerfiles to automate the deployment of applications in containers, making it efficient and scalable for software development.
+Docker uses Dockerfiles to automate the deployment of applications in containers, making it efficient and scalable for software development.```

 **3. Explain the Concept of Container Orchestration.**